mikaelvesavuori/lensdx-deployment-action/README.md

 # LensDX Deployment Action

-An action to informs LensDX that you have deployed your service - helps keep your statistics up to date and in order!
+This Action informs LensDX that you have deployed your service - this helps keep your statistics up to date and in order!

+Note that the LensDX Deployment Action will _not_ work without access to the Git history (i.e. `with.fetch-depth: 0`).

 ## Setup and usage